 Welcome to my Blog!

-A recent news report told the story of a reformed Skinhead who now volunteers his time telling high school students about prejudice and extremism.
+A recent news report told about a reformed Skinhead who volunteers his time telling high school students about prejudice and extremism.

 “We live in a world that is very complicated,” he begins.
 “Extremists want their world made simple.
 It insulates them from the truth… from reality.”